-As explained in the Project Description Report, the proposed Project Study Area comprises two main parts, the Wind Energy Centre Study Area, which contains the wind farm itself and its associated infrastructure, and the Transmission Line Study Area, consisting of a proposed 115 kV transmission line to run from the Project's substation to a switchyard directly adjacent to the substation, and then to a Point of Common Coupling (PCC) on Hydro One's 500 kV transmission line at the east end of the Transmission Line Study Area.
-It is important to note that the 115 kV line running from the switchyard to Hydro One's existing 500 kV line is common to three of NextEra's Projects, i.e. Adelaide, Bornish and Jericho Wind Energy Centres.
+The proposed Project Study Area comprises two main sectors, the Wind Energy Centre Study Area, which contains the wind farm itself, and its associated infrastructure, and the Transmission Line Study Area.
+Within the transmission line study area, Kerwood wind Inc. is proposing a 115 kV transmission line to run from the Project's substation on to a switchyard and then on to a second substation (Parkhill substation) where it will be transferred to a Hydro One-owned switchyard and on to Hydro One's 500 kV transmission line at the east end of the Transmission Line Study Area.
+It is important to note that the 115 kV line running from the switchyard to the Parkhill substation then to the Hydro One-owned switchyard on to Hydro One's sexisting 500 kV line is common to three of NextEra's Projects, i.e. Adelaide, Bornish and Jericho Wind Energy Centres.

-The wind farm Project area is located in south-western Ontario, in the Municipality of North Middlesex, Middlesex County, Ontario.
-More specifically, the Project is located south of Elginfield Road, east of Pete Sebe Road, north of Elmtree Drive and west of Fort Rose Road.
-The total Project area is approximately 5,177 ha.
-Project components will be installed on privately-owned agricultural lots within this area; however, it is anticipated that the Project's collection system may be partially located on public rights-of-way.
-General geographic coordinates of the Project area are presented in Table 1-1.
+The Wind Energy Centre Study Area is located in south-western Ontario, in the Township of Adelaide-Metcalfe, Middlesex County, Ontario.
+More specifically, the wind farm components are located south of Townsend Line, west of Centre Road, north of Napperton Drive and east of Sexton Road.
+The total Wind Energy Centre Study Area is approximately 6,515 ha.
+Project components will be installed on privately-owned agricultural lots within this area, though the Project's collection system will be partially located on public rights-of-way.
+General geographic coordinates of the Wind Energy Centre Study Area are presented in Table 1-1.

-Location Easting Northing
+Site Easting Northing

-Northwest corner 435927 4777569
+Northwest corner 436378 4767049

-Northeast corner 434798 4770596
+Northeast corner 447998 4767049

-Southwest corner 449163 4775470
+Southwest corner 447998 4756197

-Southeast corner 448036 4768497
+Southeast corner 436378 4756197

-Table 1-1: Geographic coordinates of the Wind Energy Centre Study Area
+Table 1-1: Geographic coordinates of the Wind Fnoray Contro Study Area Table 1-1: Geographic coordinates of the while Energy Centre Study Area

-The Project also comprises a proposed transmission route which is to run from the Project's substation to a switchyard directly adjacent to the substation, and then to a Point of Common Coupling (PCC) on Hydro One's 500 kV transmission line at the east end of the Transmission Line Study Area.
-The proposed transmission route is to travel from the switchyard east along Elginfield and Nairn Roads within municipal rights-of-way to an existing Hydro One 500 kV transmission line.
-As the proposed route is using existing rights-of-way, limited environmental studies were undertaken for this section; however general natural heritage information in the vicinity of the transmission line route is provided in the Natural Heritage Assessment reports.
+The Project also comprises a proposed transmission route which is located to the north of the Wind Energy Centre Study Area and crosses into the Municipality of North Middlesex.
+The proposed transmission route is to travel north from the Project substation using the existing right-of-way along Kerwood Road to a switchyard located just south of Elginfield Road.
+From there the transmission route is proposed to run east along Elginfield and Nairn Roads within municipal rights-of-way to a second, Parkhill, substation then to a Hydro one-owned switchyard on to an existing Hydro One 500 kV transmission line.
+General natural heritage information in the vicinity of the transmission line route is provided in the Natural Heritage Assessment reports, which are submitted as part of the complete REA application package.

-The location of the Wind Energy Centre Study Area was defined early in the planning process for the proposed wind energy facility, based on the availability of wind resources, approximate area required for the proposed Project, and availability of existing infrastructure for connection to the electrical grid.
+The location of the Wind Energy Centre Study Area was defined early in the planning process for the proposed wind energy facility, based on the wind resource, approximate area required for the proposed Project, and availability of existing infrastructure for connection to the electrical grid.
 The Project Study Area was used to facilitate information collection and Records Review.